safe-global/safe-docs/reference/safe-core-sdk/auth-kit/web3auth-modal.md

 ### Web3AuthModalPack

 The `Web3AuthModalPack` class is the pack that makes Web3Auth modal and Safe work together.
-Create an instance of the pack and pass it to the `SafeOnRampKit` instance.
+Create an instance of the pack and pass it to the `SafeAuthKit` instance.

 #### `Web3AuthModalPack(web3AuthModalOptions, adapters[]?, modalConfig?)`